unionai/unionai-docs/source/api/flytekit-sdk/clients.md

 # Clients

-This module provides lower-level access to a Flyte backend.
+This module provides lower-level access to a Union or Flyte backend.

 ```{eval-rst}